 If you would like to take advantage of Medicare or insurance coverage, you generally have 2 choices:

-You can buy from us, at 1800wheelchair.com, using your credit card, and have it delivered to your door in about a week.
+Insurance: We strongly suggest you contact your insurance company first.
+You can buy from our site, at 1800wheelchair.com, using your credit card, and have it delivered to your door in about a week.

-You will then need to submit to Medicare or your Insurance
+You will then need to submit to your Insurance: